jce-il-ex/se17b-hw4-learn-tdd-itai00-1/README.md

 #### My details:

 - Excercise: HW4 - TDD
-- Name:
+- Name: Itai Gafni
-- ID#:
+- ID#: 201578515
-- github username:
+- github username: itai00
 - Estimation of hours I worked on it:

 If you have an improvement suggestion or a bug fix for this tutorial, please open an issue [here](https://github.com/jce-il/learn-mocha/issues) or send a PR with a fix.